Interesting Reading & Watching...

 Some worthwhile and informative (and sometimes entertaining) bits & pieces that I've found along the way.... from morning sickness to cauls to Princess Kate and her hypnobirth and so much more.
 Read the articles & watch the videos!

 Too Posh to Push?
-This catch-cry was said to relate to Victoria (Posh Spice) Beckham, who scheduled a C-section for each of her four births.
+This catch-cry was coined in relation to Victoria (Posh Spice) Beckham, who was reported to have scheduled a C-section for each of her four births.
+Of course, every woman has choice around how her baby enters the world, and Victoria believed she was doing what was best for her.

-However, it is widely reported that the Princess, Kate Middleton, did loads of research and opted to prepare for a natural birth with Hypnobirthing for her first baby!
+However, it is widely reported that the Princess, Kate Middleton, did loads of research and opted to prepare for a natural birth with Hypnobirthing for her babies!
 See this article!
-Kate and her baby would have benefited greatly from the natural cascade of powerful birth hormones that flow on from a birth with the least possible intervention.
+Kate and her babies would have benefited greatly from the natural cascade of powerful birth hormones that flow on from a birth that unfolds with the least possible intervention.

 Cervix thinning and dilating In this video, Liz Chalmers uses a balloon and a ping pong ball to illustrate how the uterus works in a lengthwise way to pull upwards to thin and open the cervix.
 It really demonstrates this method very well!
 Just bear in mind, that your baby will emerge gently as you breathe it down, instead of popping out like a champagne cork as with the ping pong ball!